 - You must be compliant with the conditions of issue as outlined by Waste Management

-- *Please Note: CRN reserves the right to make changes to the schedule as required to ensure better storage and logistical efficiency.
+- *Please Note: Zero Waste Network reserves the right to make changes to the schedule as required to ensure better storage and logistical efficiency.

 - Reusable Materials: Part I

 Ongoing participation in this programme is dependent on a number of key factors:

 - The first priority is the genuine reuse of material by finding it a new home, notwithstanding the fact that there will be a small percentage of materials that may only be fit for recycling.
 Where this happens it is important that you have the ability to capture this information as it will form part of our general reporting.
 It will also assist our quality assurance programme which will be looking at the type of material being collected for reuse.